Skip to Content

 You can install the gensx CLI using your package manager of choice:

-Login to GenSX Cloud (optional)
+Log in to GenSX Cloud (optional)

 gensx login

-Create a new workflow
+Create a new project

 When creating a new project, you’ll be prompted to select IDE rules to add to your project.
 These rules help AI assistants like Claude, Cursor, Cline, and Windsurf understand your GenSX project better, providing more accurate code suggestions and help.